 St. Petersburg is the second largest city in Russia and located on the Baltic Sea.
 During my recent trip with Royal Caribbean, I had the opportunity to spend 3 days in St. Petersburg.
 I had no idea what to expect, it was never on my top places to visit but it should have been!
 St. Petersburg was my favorite destination from the trip and is currently one of my favorite cities!
 The city is full of history and stunning palaces.
-If it’s not on your bucket list it needs to be!
+If it’s not on your bucket list it needs to be and you can easily spend 3 days in St Petersburg.

 As an American, it can be quite a challenge to get visas to Russia.
 The easiest way to visit is by cruise ship.
 We were given group visa’s during our stay since we had a tour guide with us.
 I highly suggest getting a personal tour guide, you will learn a lot from them!
 If you have plans to visit soon, here’s how to spend the perfect 3 days in St. Petersburg.